| The Families

 marriage.
 From 1896 onwards Thomas and Catherine had seven children, five

 boys and two girls.
 Lily was born in 1896 and William was born in 1898.
+The Coleraine

 Fire Brigade in 1909 Thomas was an original member of Coleraine Fire Brigade.
 They